openshift/lightspeed-service/README.md

 ## 6. Configure LLM providers

    The example configuration file defines providers for six LLM providers: BAM, OpenAI, Azure OpenAI, Watsonx, OpenShift AI VLLM (RHOAI VLLM), and RHELAI (RHEL AI), but defines BAM as the default provider.
 If you prefer to use a different LLM provider than BAM, such as OpenAI, ensure that the provider definition points to a file containing a valid OpenAI, Watsonx etc. API key, and change the `default_model` and `default_provider` values to reference the selected provider and model.

-   The example configuration also defines locally running provider instructlab which is OpenAI-compatible and can use several models.
+   The example configuration also defines locally running provider InstructLab which is OpenAI-compatible and can use several models.
 Please look at [instructlab pages](https://github.com/instructlab/instructlab/tree/main) for detailed information on how to set up and run this provider.